Design and characterization of electronic fractals

 \subsection{First generations: Tight-binding calculations}

-The second theoretical approach we describe is the tight-binding model.
-In the tight-binding approach, each artificial atom site is modeled by an $s$-orbital, which couples to the neighboring sites with nearest-neighbor (NN) hopping $t$ and next-nearest-neighbor (NNN) hopping $t'$ (see Fig.~\ref{FIG:geometry}A).
+The second theoretical approach that we use to describe the system is the tight-binding model.
+In the tight-binding approach, each artificial atom site is modeled by an $s$-orbital, which couples to the neighboring sites with NN hopping $t$ and next-nearest-neighbor (NNN) hopping $t'$ (see Fig.~1b).
 The Hamiltonian reads

 where $c^{(\dagger)}_i$ are the annihilation (creation) operators for the electrons, $\epsilon_i$ is the on-site energy of the site-localized $s$ orbital, $\langle i,j \rangle$ denotes the sum over NN and $\langle \langle i,j \rangle \rangle$ the sum over NNN sites.
 Since the configuration has a honeycomb basis with the sizes of the undoped honeycomb lattice created by Gomes \textit{et al.}~\citeS{Manoharan2}, we consider similar values for the NN hopping amplitude $t =0.12\,$eV, a NNN hopping $t'= 0.08 t$ and an on-site energy $\epsilon_i = -0.10\,$eV.
-We also include an orbital overlap $s=0.2$ between the nearest neighbors, and therefore solve the generalized eigenvalue problem.
+We also include an orbital overlap $s=0.2$ between NN, and therefore solve the generalized eigenvalue problem.
 This choice of parameters yields the best agreement with the experiment and the muffin-tin simulations.
 Note that the fractal is a non-periodic structure, and therefore it is not possible to identify a band spectrum.
 In particular, due to scale-invariance the energy levels of $G(N)$ are related to the levels of $G(N-1)$, and it was shown that the energy spectrum shows self-similar features and has highly degenerate energy levels~\citeS{Domany2}.
-We will comment on this property in more detail in Sec.~S\ref{highgens}.\\ We solve the tight-binding eigensystem and calculate the LDOS as a function of energy via
+We will comment on this property in more detail in Sec.~S\ref{highgens}.\\